 Key actions: Warms and tonifies the Yang and Qi of the Spleen and Kidneys.
 Eliminates Dampness.

-Zhen Wu Tang is a 5-ingredient Chinese Medicine formula with Prepared Aconite (Zhi Fu Zi) as a principal ingredient.
+Zhen Wu Tang is a 5-ingredient Chinese Medicine formula.
 Invented in 220 AD, it belongs to the category of formulas that warm and transform water and Dampness.

 Source date: 220 AD

 Key actions: Warms the Interior.
 Disperses Cold.
 Unblocks the bowels.
 Alleviates pain.